DerOwnerHD/gd-parser/docs/LevelDataRequest.md

 # LevelDataRequest

 ---
-Class for retrieving specific Level data
+Class for retrieving specific Level data and downloading it

 ## Parameters